reflectoring/reflectoring.github.io/_posts/2021-03-15-service-provider-interface.md

 - **`CurrencyNameProvider`**: Used by service providers that provide localized currency symbols and display names for the `Currency` class.
 - **`Driver`**: Used by service providers to load database drivers.

 Let's go further with the `Driver` and try to understand how the database drivers are loaded in our applications.
-For example, if we examine the Postgresql jar file we will find a folder called `META-INF/services` which contains a file named `java.sql.Driver`.
-This configuration file contains the name of the implementation class provided by Postgresql for the Driver interface, in this case: `org.postgresql.Driver`.
+For example, if we examine the PostgreSQL JAR file we will find a folder called `META-INF/services` which contains a file named `java.sql.Driver`.
+This configuration file contains the name of the implementation class provided by PostgreSQL for the Driver interface, in this case: `org.postgresql.Driver`.

-We note the same thing with the MySQL driver: The `java.sql.Driver` located in `META-INF/services` contains `com.mysql.cj.jdbc.Driver` which is the implementation of the `Driver` interface of MySQL database.
+We note the same thing with the MySQL driver: The file with the name `java.sql.Driver` located in `META-INF/services` contains `com.mysql.cj.jdbc.Driver` which is the MySQL implementation of the `Driver` interface.

 If the two drivers are loaded in the classpath, the `ServiceLoader` will read the implementation class names from each file, then calls `Class.forName()` with the class names and then `newInstance()` to create an instance of the implementation classes.

 ## Implementing a Custom Service Provider
 Now that we have an understanding of the SPI concepts, let's create an example of an SPI and load providers using the `ServiceLoader` class.

 Let's say that we have a librarian who needs an application to check whether a book is available in the library or not when requested by customers.
 We can do this by defining a service represented by a class named `LibraryService` and a service provider interface called `Library`.

 The `LibraryService` provides a singleton `LibraryService` object.
 This object retrieves the book from `Library` providers.

 The library service client which is in our case the application that we are building gets an instance of this service, and the service will search, instantiate and use `Library` service providers.

 The application developers may in the first place use a standard list of books that can be available in all libraries.
 Other users who deal with computer science books may require a different list of books for their library (another library provider).
-In this case, it would be better if the user can add the new library with the desired books to the existing application without modifying its core functionality.
-The new library will just be plugged into the application.
+In this case, it would be better if **the user can add the new library with the desired books to the existing application without modifying its core functionality. **The new library will just be plugged into the application**.

 ### Overview of Maven Modules
 We start by creating a Maven root project that will contain all our sub-modules.
 We will call it `library-service-provider-example`.